2010 Honda Civic Coupe And Sedan Overview

-The 2010 Honda Civic remains a top choice in the compact sedan/coupe segment due to its enjoyable drive, strong fuel efficiency, comfortable and well-designed cabin, wide choice of powertrains and solid reliability reputation.
+The 2010 Honda Civic was a top choice in the compact sedan/coupe segment due to its enjoyable drive, strong fuel efficiency, comfortable and well-designed cabin, wide choice of powertrains and solid reliability reputation.

-In fact, the Honda Civic has simply become iconic due to its decades of faithfully and reliably serving the driving public, worldwide.
-And while many vehicles have been lulled into resting on their laurels, ultimately only to lose them, Honda has maintained the Civic as a leader in the small car market year after year.
-Any car buyer in the compact segment would be well-served to at least consider the 2010 Civic.
+By 2010, the Civic had already become iconic due to its decades of faithfully and reliably serving the driving public, worldwide.
+And while many automakers have been lulled into resting on their laurels, ultimately only to lose them, Honda had maintained the Civic as a leader in the small car market year after year.

 Trims, Standard Features And Options: